 At Tilton School, we are proud to celebrate our international student community.

-With approximately 28 percent of our students coming from outside of the United States, we understand many of the unique challenges that are associated with living and studying abroad.
+With approximately 25 percent of our students coming from outside of the United States, we understand many of the unique challenges associated with living and studying abroad.
 Our faculty coordinator works closely with international students to provide a fulfilling academic and cultural experience as they integrate into the Tilton community.

-Our international students have come from a variety of countries including Canada, China, Czech Republic, France, Germany, Italy, Japan, South Korea, Malawi, Russia, Saudi Arabia, Spain, Sweden and Turkey.
+Our international students have come from a variety of countries including Canada, China, Czech Republic, Finland, Germany, Italy, Japan, South Korea, Malawi, Russia, Saudi Arabia, Spain, Sweden, and Turkey.

-Each year, all newly enrolled international students and their families are invited to campus in late August for a special four-day orientation program.
-This orientation focuses on adjusting to life as a Tilton boarding student and living in the United States, which provides students with time to acclimate and become more comfortable with their new surroundings before the official start to the school year.
+Each year, all newly enrolled international students and their families experience a special four-day orientation program in late August.
+This orientation focuses on adjusting to life as a Tilton boarding student and living in the United States, which provides students with time to become more comfortable with their new surroundings before the official start to the school year.

 Rolling Admission for International Students